jeevithavijaykumar/Exploratory_data_analysis_using_pandas/README.md

 ## Project Goals

-The projects involve:
+The projects are designed to:

-- Importing and cleaning datasets to prepare for analysis
+- Import and clean real-world datasets for analysis
-- Performing statistical summaries and descriptive statistics
+- Perform statistical summaries and descriptive analytics
-- Visualizing data distributions and relationships
+- Visualize distributions, trends, and relationships using plots
-- Identifying outliers, missing values, and data quality issues
+- Detect and handle outliers, missing values, and data quality issues
-- Conducting hypothesis testing
+- Conduct hypothesis testing
-- Generating meaningful insights to support data-driven decision-making
+- Generate insights to support data-driven decision-making
-- Summarizing key business insights and findings
+- Summarize key findings and business implications

 ## Technologies and Tools